We’re delighted to announce the release of Netsparker Standard 5.5. The highlights of this release are:

 New Security Checks

-We have added two new security checks – HTTP Parameter Pollution (HPP) and BREACH Attack Detection.
+We have added a new security check and BREACH Attack Detection.

 BREACH Attack Detection